 While most in-game sports betting action revolves around the moneyline, spread, and totals on most occasions, it’s a constantly evolving part of the industry that gets more and more in-depth with each passing season.

-Recently, operators are stepping up their game and opening up huge ranges of lie sports betting odds that cover additional markets such as props.
-Across a variety of sports, each game comes with anywhere from dozens to hundreds of options aside from the conventional lines you're used to betting on before the game.
+Recently, operators are stepping up their game and opening up huge ranges of sports betting odds, at time offering special odds boosts, that cover additional markets such as props.
+Across a variety of sports, each game comes with anywhere from dozens to hundreds of options aside from the conventional lines you’re used to betting on before the game.

 Below are some of the more popular types of live bets available across various sports

 Rather than just wagering on the winner of the game after nine innings, you can live bet on smaller ranges of time like just the first few innings.
 Some markets are even broken down by separating each inning and offer props yes/no props for whether a run will be scored or the result of an at-bat, which can be lucrative.

 This is most popular with basketball and football, where it’s easiest to give bettors the choice of breaking down the game into smaller segments.
 Once the game begins, future halves and quarters are still free to bet before that point in the contest arrives.
 This is somewhat equivalent to period-by-period betting in hockey as well.